zeFresk/deep-position-analysis/README.md

 The total amount of nodes calculated is going to be ![equation2](https://i.imgur.com/by3dVO0.png), where *npm* is the number of nodes per move.

-The growth is exponential.

-Try lowering the nodes count, the pv, or the depth.
+The growth is exponential so try lowering the nodes count, the pv, or the depth.

 ### It's a bug I know it
 Submit an issue, I will try to fix it :)